sass/sass/doc-src/HAML_REFERENCE.md

   and rendering partials.
   Defaults to false.

+{#ugly-option} `:ugly`
+: If set to `true`, Haml makes no attempt to properly indent or format the HTML output.
+  This causes the rendering to be done much quicker than it would otherwise, but makes viewing the source unpleasant.
+  Defaults to `false`, but is set to `true` in production for Rails.

 {#suppress_eval-option} `:suppress_eval`
 : Whether or not attribute hashes and Ruby scripts designated by `=` or `~` should be